-- When the On/Off switch is turned on, power is provided through over-current protection (fuse and/or circuit breaker) to the NURO control and the combustion blower. - For boilers operating in Comfort Heat (CH) mode, when the outlet (supply) water temperature drops below "CH SETPOINT" minus "CH DIFFERENTIAL ON", a heat request is generated. - For water heaters operating in Domestic Hot Water (DHW) mode, when the outlet (supply) water temperature drops below "DHW BOILER SETPOINT" minus "DHW BOILER DIFFERENTIAL ON", a heat request is generated. - 4.
-Provided all interlocks are made and the remote enable signal (if installed) is active, the appliance will attempt to start. - 5.
+- When the On/Off switch is turned on, power is provided through over-current protection (fuse and/or circuit breaker) to the NURO control and the combustion blower. - For water heaters operating in Domestic Hot Water (DHW) mode, when the outlet (supply) water temperature drops below "DHW BOILER SETPOINT" minus "DHW BOILER DIFFERENTIAL ON", a heat request is generated. - 3.
+Provided all interlocks are made and the remote enable signal (if installed) is active, the appliance will attempt to start. - 4.
 The NURO control checks to make sure the air pressure switch is open indicating there is no airflow through the appliance.
 The combustion blower is then driven towards the pre-start fan speed.
 When the air pressure switch closes, the "PRE PURGE TIME" timer is started.
 Once the "PRE PURGE TIME" timer expires, the blower is driven to the ignition speed. - A trial for ignition begins and the sequence of events is illustrated graphically on the next page.
 A valid flame signal must be detected within 4 seconds after the gas valves open (total elapsed time 7 seconds).

 - 7. After a successful ignition, the fan is driven to low fire and the "CH LOW FIRE HOLD TIME" timer or "DHW LOW FIRE HOLD TIME" is started.
 Once the applicable "LOW FIRE HOLD TIME" timer expires, the appliance is released to modulation. - 8.
-The NURO control modulates the firing rate between low and high fire to maintain the desired outlet water temperature. - For boilers operating in Comfort Heat (CH) mode, the burner will continue firing until the outlet (supply) water temperature exceeds "CH SETPOINT" plus "CH DIFFERENTIAL OFF".
+The NURO control modulates the firing rate between low and high fire to maintain the desired outlet water temperature. - For water heaters operating in Domestic Hot Water (DHW) mode, the burner will continue firing until the outlet (supply) water temperature exceeds "DHW BOILER SETPOINT" plus "DHW BOILER DIFFERENTIAL OFF".
 At this temperature, the gas valves are closed and the combustion blower continues to run until the "POST PURGE TIME" timer has expired. - 10.
-For water heaters operating in Domestic Hot Water (DHW) mode, the burner will continue firing until the outlet (supply) water temperature exceeds "DHW BOILER SETPOINT" plus "DHW BOILER DIFFERENTIAL OFF".
-At this temperature, the gas valves are closed and the combustion blower continues to run until the "POST PURGE TIME" timer has expired. - 11.
 When the outlet water temperature is reduced by the load on the system, a heat request is generated.
 The operating sequence will resume at Step 4.